AreenHalabe/User_Data_Project/README.md

 # User_Data_Project

+### File Storage Interface
+The File Storage interface is responsible for uploading data to various destinations.
+In our project, we have implemented the capability to upload data to a local text file.
+To add a new upload method, simply create a class and implement the FileStorage services.

+### FetchDataController Interface

+The FetchDataController interface is designed to fetch statistics about users from IAM, Payment, Posts, and Profile Services.
+To utilize this interface, create a controller for each provider.
+Additionally, if you wish to add a new service for the consumer, you only want to create a controller for that carrier and enforce it.

+### Loggers Interfaces

+The Loggers interfaces are designed to document every movement that occurs in our utility, consolidating the statistics into a unmarried object to decorate overall performance and decrease RAM usage

 ## Data Deletion Feature :
 We've introduced a new feature that allow users to delete their data based on user classification: